DevOps Engineer (CI/CD) (Intern)

 Within 4–6 weeks, you should be able to:

-Own CI/CD pipelines for a subset of services
+Own monitoring and alerting for a subset of services

 What You’ll Get

-A portfolio of pipelines, tooling, and system improvements
+A portfolio of dashboards, runbooks, and system improvements

-A strong pathway into DevOps, platform, or infrastructure engineering roles
+A strong pathway into SRE, platform, or production engineering roles

 Who This Is Not For